wonsunahn/CS1622_Fall2024/projects/3/README.md

 have to set the ARGNUM_ATTR attributes to 1 for the "readln" and "println" symbols to specify one argument for each function.
-Don't forget to use the **OpenBlock** and **CloseBlock** functions appropriately to enter Class scope for "system" when adding the "readln" and "writeln" symbols.
+Don't forget to use the **OpenBlock** and **CloseBlock** functions appropriately to enter Class scope for "system" when adding the "readln" and "println" symbols.

 If all goes well, you will see the following symbol table get printed for helloworld.out after you do 'make' again: